 Made in France

-Due to the manufacturing process, there could be a variation in color from one production run to the another.
+Owing to the manufacturing process, there could be small variations in colors from one production batch to the next.
 If possible, avoid buying different parts of the same design several weeks apart.